Megidd/jewelry-personalization/ring-text/specs_technical.md

 Any data format might be picked up.
 Like:

 * Data buffers provided by the libraries employed.
+Like ThreeJS.
 * STL ASCII file format.
 * Any other data format.